nini22P/tauri-plugin-libmpv/README.md

 ## License

-This project is licensed under the LGPL-2.1 License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MPL-2.0 License - see the [LICENSE](LICENSE) file for details.

-This project was initially developed using [`libmpv2-rs`](https://github.com/kohsine/libmpv2-rs) (LGPL-2.1).
-To address licensing compatibility issues with Tauri's static builds, we attempted to create our own bindings for `libmpv-sys`.
-However, during this process,we found that our architectural approach naturally converged with that of the libmpv2-rs source code, which we had partially consulted during initial development.
-Although we didn't use the code directly, we believe the right thing to do is to honor the original author's foundational work.
-Therefore, in the spirit of open source, we have decided to license this project under the LGPL-2.1.